News & Awards

 Click here to learn more about her research interests and what her internship experience was like with the NFL.

-Psychology Emerita Rose Zacks Receives APS 2024 William James Fellow Award
+CCN Emerita Rose Zacks receives APS 2024 William James Fellow Award

 Congratulations to Dr. Rose Zacks, professor emerita of cognition and cognitive neuroscience in the Department of Psychology at Michigan State University, for receiving the 2024 William James Fellow Award from the Association for Psychological Science (APS).